ppeble/emissary-ingress.dev/content/en/docs/3.7/topics/using/index.md

-# Using $productName$
+# Using Emissary

-Application development teams use $productName$ to manage edge policies associated with a specific service.
-This section of the documentation covers core $productName$ elements that are typically used by the application development team.
+Application development teams use Emissary to manage edge policies associated with a specific service.
+This section of the documentation covers core Emissary elements that are typically used by the application development team.

 * [Introduction to Mappings](intro-mappings) The `Mapping` resource is the core resource used by every application development team.
 * Mapping Configuration: